Home/Blog/Lifestyle/Food & Nutrition/Chiku (Sapota) Unleashed: Its Nutritional Value, Benefits, and Side Effects

 How does chikoo benefit kidney health?

-Chikoo, also known as sapota fruit, can benefit kidney health due to its high water percentage and natural diuretic properties.
+Chikoo has a high water content and is known for its diuretic properties.
 Adequate hydration is vital for maintaining kidney function, and chikoo can help promote hydration.
 It also contains essential nutrients like potassium, which benefits kidney health.

 Can chikoo help alleviate loose motion?